victsomie/hello-world/README.md

 # hello-world
-Kickstart on github!

-I should begin strongly at the verge of a new creation.
+Totality at the verge of newborn.

-The greatest inspiration is inborn.
+Way up to perfection